pojntfx/go-gettext/README.md

 i18n.Local("Session finished")
 ```

-The translated string for "Sessions finished" should be returned by `i18n.Local`, e.g. "Sitzung beended" in German.
+The translated string for "Session finished" should be returned by `i18n.Local`, e.g. "Sitzung beendet" in German.

 🚀 That's it!
 We hope go-gettext helps you with internationalizing your app.